noreajs/oauth-state-adapter/README.md

 ### Why?

-You have many workers run on the same port and all integrating oauth v2 connection.
+You have many workers running on the same port and all integrating Oauth v2 based authentication.

-Let's see the authorization code flow as example.
-A request for `authorization code` is send to the oauth server with a `state` that we generated on purpose for this request.
-When the oauth server send back a response with a code, the probability for the same worker to handle the request is almost zero.
+Let's see the `authorization code` flow as example.
+A request to get a `code` is sent to the oauth server with a `state` that we generate (should be unique for each request).
+When the Oauth server send back a response with the code, the probability for the same worker which send the request to handle the response (redirection) is almost zero.

-We need a way to share `states` between workers so whatever the worker who receive the answer, we'll able to validate the request and get the token.
+We need a way to share `states` between workers so whatever the worker which catch the redirection, It'll able to validate the state and get the token.

 ### Installation